gratipine/gratipine.github.io/_posts/2021-10-09-vs-code-gcp-workflow.md

 Here we will cover how to structure your workflow so that the code executes in a Google Cloud instance and is written within Visual Studio Code.

-**WARNING:** Just because it is written on the internet does not mean that it is allowed in your school or organization.
+**WARNING:** Just because it is written on the internet does not mean that it is safe or allowed in your school or organization.
 Please check for security risks before executing.
 Especially check the configs at the end - it is possible that some options leave you vulnerable to attacks.